Does Vinegar Repel Mice?

 Does Vinegar Repel Mice Effectively?

 Yes.
 White vinegar is a powerful substance that has a powerful smell.
 It also works well as a cleaning solution.
 Spraying vinegar in areas where mice enter your home can keep them from coming inside.
-Therefore, applying the solution to door frames, counters, floors, crevices, cracks, and other entry points is provably effective.
+Therefore, applying the solution to door frames, counters, floors, crevices, cracks, and other entry points is effective.

 Apple cider vinegar also works, but homeowners often find better results using white vinegar.
 Still, regardless of the answer to the question, “does vinegar repel mice?”, results are always better when professionals do the pest removal job.
 While vinegar may be a reasonable short-term solution, the mice eventually overcome the scent and find their way inside.